 Tom Sachs: Tea Ceremony is accompanied by a 280-page artist’s book, Tea Ceremony Manual, documenting the artist’s culture and practice of Tea.
 Produced for the exhibition and published by The Noguchi Museum, with additional support from Yerba Buena Center for the Arts and Nasher Sculpture Center.
-Available now in the Museum Shop.

 The exhibition will travel to Yerba Buena Center for the Arts, in expanded form as Tom Sachs: Space Program 3.0: Europa (from September 16, 2016–January 15, 2017), and to Nasher Sculpture Center as Tom Sachs: Tea Ceremony (from September 9, 2017–January 7, 2018).

 To learn more about Tom Sachs, visit tomsachs.org.

 The setting and the tools constitute only part of the culture of Tea.
 As beautiful as they are on their own, they exist to serve a ritual: chanoyu, literally the making of “hot water for tea” and the drinking of tea.
 The opportunity to connect with nature, time, and each other—to slow down in a constrained environment designed to sit outside reality, in relative simplicity and silence—is the heart of the experience and the culture.